What is the AMCAS? [2023 Medical School Application Guide]

 When you’re ready, click “Submit Application.”

-Follow the prompts on the next few pages.
+Once your review is complete and you’re ready to submit, the application will walk you through a few final steps, beginning with pre-submission checks and certification.
 AMCAS does a great job of telling you what you still need to do in the Pre-Submission Checks, such as assigning letters of recommendation to medical schools.
 Remember, letters can be added and assigned at a later date as you get confirmations from letter writers.

 From here, you will complete the following to officially submit your application: